 Sofia Sears is a writer, student, and activist currently studying feminism, literature, and political science.
 She writes about gender, queerness, literature, love, and sexuality for various publications, including Adolescent, Rookie, Lithium Magazine, the Los Angeles Times, and others.
 You can find her work at sofsears.com.

-Taylor M. Parker is a lifelong practitioner of love, gratitude, and relentless freaking hope.
-Along with their time as a Channel Kindness Reporter, they also worked with Born This Way Foundation as Program Intern and recipient of the Channel Kindness Award - Indianapolis.
-They hold both a B.A. and M.A. in Philanthropic Studies from the Lilly Family School of Philanthropy.
-Twice described as “a national treasure,” Taylor is dedicated to actively working towards a kinder and braver world by supporting youth-led civic engagement.
+Taylor M. Parker is a lifelong practitioner of love, gratitude, and relentless hope.
+Following their time as Channel Kindness reporter and Intern, Taylor now works as a Program Associate for Born This Way Foundation.
+They hold both a B.A. and M.A. in Philanthropic Studies from the Lilly Family School of Philanthropy, where they also received the Channel Kindness Award for Indianapolis in 2017.
+Twice described as "a national treasure," Taylor is dedicated to actively working towards a kinder and braver world by supporting youth-led civic engagement.